Meet the team

 Rebecca Rice

 Rebecca comes from a maternal health background having practiced as a midwife and then as an independent birth worker before having her daughter in 2014.
-Following a difficult period of postnatal depression and associated rage she decided to focus on mental health in motherhood and applied to be a volunteer at Mothers for Mothers, covering the helpline and offering 1-1 visits in the community.
-Just before the pandemic she became a member of staff in the home visiting team and later became its coordinator.
-Rebecca is also a shiatsu practitioner and believes in the holistic nature of health, where mind and body interact to create wellbeing or dis-ease.
-She’s from Southampton so sounds a bit weird.
+Following a difficult period of postnatal depression, she decided to focus on mental health in motherhood and applied to be a volunteer at Mothers for Mothers.
+Since then, she has come on to the staff roster, worked for the home visiting team – going on to coordinate it, and in 2024 moved to the post of operations manager.
+Rebecca is also a shiatsu practitioner and believes in the holistic nature of health, where mind and body interact to create wellbeing or disease.
+Rebecca likes loud music, pizza and suguru puzzles.

 Rachel Langford